samsface/godot-steam-api/app/readme.md

 # Godot-Steam-API 💨

-**Godot Steam integration using GDNative.
-Supports 💰Windows, 🐧Linux & 🍏MacOS(x86_x64/arm64).**
+> **Godot Steam integration using GDNative.** Supports 💰Windows, 🐧Linux & 🍏MacOS (x86_x64/arm64).

-- This project plans to expose the Steam API in GDScript as a small few mb GDNative project.
-- The API will be exposed verbatim to the C++ interface with no opinions.
-- A simple easy Godot interface will also be developed to support the most common cases.

 # Getting Started
-1. Enable the plugin in the Project Settings
+1. Download and open the [example project](https://github.com/samsface/godot-steam-api/archive/refs/heads/master.zip).
-2. There will now be a SteamAPI tab in the Project Settings, follow the instructions to import the Steam SDK files
+2. There will be a SteamAPI tab in the Project Settings, follow the instructions to configure the SteamAPI for your game.
-3. Make sure Steam is running

 Now you can use the following functions:
 ```gdscript